 In The Philosopher's Stone, the famous Quidditch scene is written partly from Ron and Hermione's perspective, and a short part of the giant chess scene is from Ron's point of view.
 Later books are completely written from Harry's point of view, except sometimes the first chapter or two of each book and the moments Harry sees in Voldemort's mind.

 The "closeness" of the Muggle and wizarding worlds, in terms of how much the wizards knew about Muggles, seemed to be more fluid in the first book.
 In The Sorcerer's Stone, Malfoy is overheard telling stories about flying that always seemed to end with him narrowly dodging Muggles in helicopters.
-Even in the second book, it would have been a point of pride for Malfoy that he would have no idea what a helicopter was.
+Even in the second book, it would have been a point of pride for Malfoy that he would have no idea what a helicopter was (although it's possible he might have been lying in order to make himself look good in the first book).

 Reading the first edition of the Brothers Grimm's Fairy Tale collection can be quite shocking for many people who are used to later editions.
 The stepmothers of Snow White and Hansel and Gretel are instead their biological mothers, Cinderella does not go to the first ball (instead watching it from the pigeon roost) and only goes to the second and third, and many tales of French origin appear that don't appear in later editions.